julber95/julber95/README.md

 ### 📌 Featured Projects

-Here are some of my most accomplished projects:
+Here are some of my projects:

 🔹 **[Enhancing GANs with Discriminator Rejection Sampling](https://github.com/julber95/gan-drs-enhancement-DL)**
 Worked on **improving GANs** by implementing **Discriminator Rejection Sampling (DRS)** and **adaptive  truncation**.
 This technique enhanced sample quality and diversity in generated images.